By Laura Mauney

 As it turns out, some PHA bioplastic films function better for their intended use than petro-plastics.

-Most significantly, MHG PHA offers several mechanical advantages over petrochemical plastics as a feedstock for film resins.
+Most significantly, PHA offers several mechanical advantages over petrochemical plastics as a feedstock for film resins.

 PHA possesses natural UV resistance, meaning that the substance does not crack, melt or break apart when exposed to sunlight.